 Lunch on board while sailing.

-Enjoy a relaxing afternoon on the dahabiya as it glides gently along the river.
+Enjoy a relaxing afternoon on the Dahabeya as it glides gently along the river.
 Stop at a beautiful riverside beach, where you will have the opportunity to swim.
-Return to the boat for a farewell dinner and a final evening with the crew.

-Breakfast on board, Disembark from the boat.
+Breakfast on board, disembark from the Dahabeya.

 Luxor is full of incredible treasures, and some sites deserve an additional day for full exploration.